 -

-Lucas C. Majure of the University of Florida for a proposal titled "The Systematics and Evolution of the Opuntia humifusa complex (Cactaceae)"
+Lucas C. Majure of the University of Florida - "The Systematics and Evolution of the Opuntia humifusa complex (Cactaceae)"

 Abstract